 Recognizing and respecting diverse values and interests, we identify common ground and shared community goals, make the most of limited funding, solve problems, and build partnerships to accomplish these goals.
 Our work adheres to high standards indicated by our national accreditation by the Land Trust Accreditation Commission.
 We continually strive to maintain and improve effectiveness, efficiency and accountability.

 These aspirations are built on a foundation of organizational values, which include:

-Integrity - We act with honesty, transparency, fairness and respect in all aspects of our operations.

-Collaboration - We actively seek diverse partners and perspectives as we develop programs and projects.
-This collaboration includes communities that have not traditionally been part of the conversation.

-Listening - We genuinely listen to each other, valuing different opinions.

-Continuous improvement - We offer and

-seek personal and professional development to advance our skills and stay current with trends in conservation.
+- Integrity We act with honesty, transparency, fairness and respect in all aspects of our operations. - Collaboration We actively seek diverse partners and perspectives as we develop programs and projects.
+This collaboration includes communities that have not traditionally been part of the conversation. - Listening We genuinely listen to each other, valuing different opinions. - Continuous improvement We offer and seek personal and professional development to advance our skills and stay current with trends in conservation. - Strategic investment We use our broad expertise to make the most strategic investments of CLT's time and money, looking for conservation projects which have lasting impact.

-Photos this page: Top: Aerial image of Blooms Preserve.
-Inset: Students share observations at Bayshore Preserve, Bruce Livingston.

-Illustration: Oregon Spotted Frog, Jane Chavey.
-Photo opposite page: Triple Creek Farm estuary, Ralph Munro.

-Strategic investment - We use our broad expertise to make the most strategic investments of CLT's time and money, looking for conservation projects which have lasting impact.

-Stewardship - We steward these places and partner in our communities so these conserved landscapes can endure, supported by generations of conservation leadership and hard work.

-Recognizing and respecting diverse values and interests, we identify common ground and shared community goals, make the most of limited funding, solve problems, and build partnerships to accomplish these goals.